forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 “Education and science are critical to tearing down the blinding stereotypes behind racism,” he argued, adding that “diverse ideas inspire creativity and drive innovation” – the source of our strength.
 He urged everyone to “end racism and discrimination in all its forms, once and for all”.
 '''
-> Here any kind of classification and accompanied systematically treatment by any kind of features or culture is considered misappropriate (unless directly relevant).
+> Here any kind of classification and accompanied systematically treatment by any kind of features or culture is considered misappropriate (unless directly relevant - for example for a language teacher being native in a language can be relevant).
-> * Regardless whether done by majorities or minorities - it is acknowledged though, that effects can be especially bad when done by a majority.
-> * Features can be anything from skin or hair color, size, culture or even age - it is acknowledged that skin color and religion are two features which have have a very bad record. // During the Corona pandemics, the Kanton Uri, a local government in Switzerland wanted to classify society according to age and put stay at home orders for the seniors.
-Rightly they were whistled back by the federal government even though age has been proven a major risk factor throughout the corona pandemics.
 >
-> Fairness for everybody and tackling systemic problems are seen as the paths to go.
+> Fairness for everybody and providing a system with appealable paths and opportunities for everyone across the world is seen as the path to go. // In such settings, stereotypes and violence are excepted to fade.
 >
->> *We are individuals and everybody has his own weaknesses and strengths.*
+>> Seeing individuals instead of stereotypes with unique characters and peculiarities.